Rio Ruiz

 Rio Noble Ruiz (born May 22, 1994) is an American professional baseball third baseman for the Diablos Rojos del México of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Baltimore Orioles, and Colorado Rockies, and in the KBO League for the LG Twins.
 He was selected in the fourth round of the 2012 Major League Baseball draft by the Houston Astros.
-Shortly before the start of the 2015 Major League Baseball season, Ruiz was traded to the Atlanta Braves.
-He has played in Major League Baseball (MLB) for the Braves, with whom he made his major league debut with during the 2016 season, the Baltimore Orioles, and Colorado Rockies.
+In 2015, Ruiz was traded to the Atlanta, with whom he made his major league debut during the 2016 season.

 Career

 Amateur career

 Ruiz attended Bishop Amat Memorial High School in La Puente, California.
 He played both baseball and football.
 Ruiz verbally committed to attend the University of Southern California (USC) as a 14-year-old freshman to play college baseball for the USC Trojans baseball team.
 As a junior, he was named The San Gabriel Valley Tribune's Baseball Player of the Year.
 Considered a potential first round pick in the 2012 Major League Baseball Draft entering his senior season, he missed most of the year due to a blood clot in his right clavicle.